 Cold heading technology has been around for about 100 years.
 A shortlist of our cold forming and cold heading strengths are exotic metal fasteners, gear blanks, ball studs, piston pins, sparkplug shells, valve spring retainers, engine poppet valves (intake and exhaust), transmission shafts, agricultural parts, bearings, screws, bolts, nuts, terminal studs, specialty and per print items.

-The Federal Group boasts a proven track record of quality, cost-efficient, and timely metal cold heading components.
+The Federal Group boasts a proven track record of high quality, cost-efficient, and timely metal cold heading components.
 We can handle your specific shapes, unique material requirements, or large quantities.
-Contact us today to receive a free quote on your next cold heading manufacturing project.
+Contact us today to receive a free quote on your next project.

 Talk To An Expert